The Wansbeck Music Festival

 The Wansbeck Music Festival is affiliated to the British and International Federation of Festivals of Music, Dance and Speech.

-In 2006 the Festival celebrated itís Centenary Year — although only the 94th Festival since competitions were not held during World War II.
-We celebrated our 100th Festival in March 2012 so our 2013 Festival in March is the 101st to take place.
+In 2006 the Festival celebrated its Centenary Year — although only the 94th Festival since competitions were not held during World War II.

 The Festival continues its partnership with the Northumberland Brass Band Association, which funds the James Shepherd Special Brass Performance Class.

-The recipient will be chosen at the forthcoming Festival in March 2013 by our Adjudicators.
-The award will be offered to the young musician who in the opinion of the Adjudicators is most likely to benefit from attendance at the EYSM.
+The recipients will be chosen at the forthcoming Festival in March/April by our Adjudicator.
+The awards will be offered to the young musicians from Morpeth and Ashington who, in the opinion of the Adjudicators, are most likely to benefit from attendance at a Summer School.

-This prize will be awarded by the Mayor of Morpeth at the final concert given by some of the prize winners at the end of the Festival in St George's United Reformed Church in Morpeth.
+These prizes will be awarded at the final Prize Winners’ Concert in St George's United Reformed Church in Morpeth.
 Other major prizes will also be presented at this concert.